TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Raymarching/Raymarching.md

 floor, and at the horizon there will be other elements in the distance (buildings, hills, etc) to cover up the clouds there.

-We will begin fading out the clouds when the view vector is horizontal, and stop performing raymarching  completely at some small angle below that.
+To ensure this effect is visually continuous, we will begin fading out the clouds when the view vector is horizontal, and stop performing raymarching completely at some small angle below that.
 Recall that these clouds will be far away due to the Earth's curvature, so the effect is to fade out clouds based on distance.

 Additionally, we will only perform raymarching up to a certain distance from the